-Some of us will look more closely at this objection on Monday.
+Some of us will look more closely at this objection next Thursday, in Class #6.

 Caterus is saying that we must distinguish more carefully between concepts and objects.

 Even if the concept contains existence, it is still just a concept.